-(v) The number of apprentices and labor hours worked by them, categorized by trade or craft;
+1 (vi) The number of journey level workers and labor hours worked 2 by them, categorized by trade or craft; and

-(vi) The number of journey level workers and labor hours worked by them, categorized by trade or craft; and secretary of transportation shall establish 8 (6) The an apprenticeship utilization advisory committee, which shall include 9 statewide geographic representation and consist of equal numbers of 10 representatives of contractors and labor.
-The committee must include 11 12 at least one member representing contractor businesses with less than thirty-five employees.
-The advisory committee shall meet regularly 13 with the secretary of transportation to discuss implementation of 14 the department of transportation, 15 this section by including 16 development of the process to be used to adjust the requirements of 17 this section for a specific project.
-The committee shall provide a report to the legislature by January 1, 2008, on the effects of the 18 19 apprentice labor requirement on transportation projects and on the availability of apprentice labor and programs statewide.
-20
+- (vii) The number, type, and rationale for the exceptions granted under subsection (2) of this section. - (b) The department of labor and industries shall assist the department of ((general administration)) enterprise services in providing information and technical assistance. - (6) The secretary of transportation shall establish an apprenticeship utilization advisory committee, which shall include statewide geographic representation and consist of equal numbers of representatives of contractors and labor.
+The committee must include at least one member representing contractor businesses with less than thirty-five employees.
+The advisory committee shall meet regularly with the secretary of transportation to discuss implementation of this section by the department of transportation, including development of the process to be used to adjust the requirements of this section for a specific project.
+The committee shall provide a report to the legislature by January 1, 2008, on the effects of the apprentice labor requirement on transportation projects and on the availability of apprentice labor and programs statewide. - (7) At the request of the senate labor, commerce, research and development committee, the house of representatives commerce and labor committee, or their successor committees, and the governor, the department of ((general administration)) enterprise services and the department of labor and industries shall compile and summarize the agency data and provide a joint report to both committees.
+The report shall include recommendations on modifications or improvements to the apprentice utilization program and information on skill shortages in each trade or craft. - Sec.
+36. RCW 39.04.330 and 2005 c 12 s 11 are each amended to 31 read as follows: - For purposes of determining compliance with chapter 39.35D RCW, the department of ((general administration)) enterprise services shall credit the project for using wood products with a credible third party sustainable forest certification or from forests regulated under chapter 76.09 RCW, the Washington forest practices act.

-3 (vii) The number, type, and rationale for the exceptions granted 4 under subsection (2) of this section.

-5 (b) The department of labor and industries shall assist the 6 department of ((general administration)) enterprise services in 7 providing information and technical assistance.

-21 (7) At the request of the senate labor, commerce, research and 22 development committee, the house of representatives commerce and labor committee, or their successor committees, and the governor, the 23 department of ((general administration)) enterprise services and the 24 25 department of labor and industries shall compile and summarize the 26 agency data and provide a joint report to both committees.
-The report shall include recommendations on modifications or improvements to the 27 28 apprentice utilization program and information on skill shortages in 29 each trade or craft.

-30 Sec.
-36. RCW 39.04.330 and 2005 c 12 s 11 are each amended to 31 read as follows:

-For purposes of determining compliance with chapter 39.35D RCW, the department of ((general administration)) enterprise services shall credit the project for using wood products with a credible third party sustainable forest certification or from forests regulated under chapter 76.09 RCW, the Washington forest practices act.

-1 Sec.
-37. RCW 39.04.370 and 2010 c 276 s 1 are each amended to 2 read as follows:

-3 (1) For any public work estimated to cost over one million 4 dollars, the contract must contain a provision requiring the 5 submission of certain information about off-site, prefabricated, 6 nonstandard, project specific items produced under the terms of the 7 contract and produced outside Washington.
-The information must be 8 submitted to the department of labor and industries under subsection 9 (2) of this section.
-The information that must be provided is:

-(a) The estimated cost of the public works project;
+- Sec.
+37. RCW 39.04.370 and 2010 c 276 s 1 are each amended to 2 read as follows: - (1) For any public work estimated to cost over one million dollars, the contract must contain a provision requiring the submission of certain information about off-site, prefabricated, nonstandard, project specific items produced under the terms of the contract and produced outside Washington.
+The information must be submitted to the department of labor and industries under subsection (2) of this section.
+The information that must be provided is: - (a) The estimated cost of the public works project;